BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>
 <br>

 With complete subsidy, the costs of the intervention become the total direct costs of deworming each child (in USD).
 The original study (@baird2016worms) identifies the unit cost to be \$0.42 per year.
 Adjusting for purchasing power and inflation, the report gets a per capita cost of \$0.83.
-Adding all indirect cost over an average 2.4 years of treatment, the average cost of deworming each child over the entire treatment period is \$1.92  and after accounting for a take up rate of is 0.75  results on an average cost of \$1.44.
+Adding all indirect cost over an average 2.4 years of treatment, the average cost of deworming each child over the entire treatment period is \$1.92,  and after accounting for a take-up rate of 0.75  results in an average cost of \$1.44.

 #### Indirect costs: additional years of education and its costs for government